djhmateer/djhmateer.github.io/_posts/2021-05-27-a21 background tasks.md

 Manually kick off a job
 Also how to kick off a job manually?
-This is an initiate task.
+This is an initiate task. can manually do it by setting lastRunEnd to a long time in past

 Exceptions:
-What if there is an SMTP exception?
+eg What if there is an SMTP exception?

 ## 1. ASP.NET Core app with Background Service / Hosted Services